Matiimov/Matiimov/README.md

 </h1>

 <h3 align="center">I am deeply passionate about emerging technologies and have a keen interest in
-data analysis and AI. 🤖🤖🤖 </h3>
+data analytics and AI. 🤖🤖🤖 </h3>

 <br/>

 <div align="center">

-🎓 I’m currently pursuing Master's Degree in Information Technology from UTS, majoring in Data Analytics. 🎓
+🎓 Recent Graduate - Master's Degree in Information Technology from UTS, majoring in Data Analytics. 🎓

 ⚡ My favourite programming language is Python! ⚡